lwhitler/lwhitler/README.md

 Hello!
-My name Lily Whitler, I am a graduate student in astronomy and astrophysics at the University of Arizona where I work with Dan Stark studying galaxy formation and evolution in the early Universe.
+My name Lily Whitler, I am a Kavli Institute Fellow at the University of Cambridge.
+My research focuses on galaxy formation and evolution in the early Universe and the process of cosmic reionization.

-My pronouns are _she/her/hers_.